 (i) There shall be a Management Committee of the Senate (the Committee), which shall be the managing and administrative body of the Senate.

-(ii) The officers of the Committee shall comprise the Chairman of the Senate (the Chairman), the Vice Chairman of the Senate (the Vice Chairman), and the Honorary Secretary of the Senate (the Honorary Secretary).
-The Chairman and the Vice Chairman shall be IAP Senators, elected by the Senate after a nomination by at least one Senator, and shall serve one term of 3 years, and be eligible for re-election.
-The Honorary Secretary shall be an officer of the IAP, who shall be appointed by the Senate on the advice of the Chairman, and shall serve one term of 3 years, and be eligible for re-appointment.
+(ii) The officers of the Committee shall comprise the Chairman of the Senate (the Chair), the Vice Chair of the Senate (the Vice Chair), and the Honorary Secretary of the Senate (the Honorary Secretary).
+The Chair and the Vice Chair shall be IAP Senators, elected by the Senate after a nomination by at least one Senator, and shall serve one term of 3 years, and be eligible for re-election.
+The Honorary Secretary shall be an officer of the IAP, who shall be appointed by the Senate on the advice of the Chair, and shall serve one term of 3 years, and be eligible for re-appointment.

-(iii) The Chairman is the senior Senator, and shall:
+(iii) The Chair is the senior Senator, and shall:

 (a) preside at the meetings of the Committee and of the Senate;